Gravitational back-reaction is magical: Discussion

-Finally, in the context of holographic CFTs, we derive a quantitative relation between non-local magic and the level of gravitational back-reaction.
-Using the bulk gravity theory, smoothed non-local magic in the CFT can also be estimated holographically.
-As non-stabilizerness in quantum systems are generically hard to compute, our work also provides an important estimate on the practical level and constrain magic distributions using existing data and well-founded methods like tensor networks and DMRG.
+Finally, in the context of holographic CFTs, we derive a quantitative relation between nonlocal magic and the level of gravitational backreaction.
+Using the bulk gravity theory, smoothed nonlocal magic in the CFT can also be estimated holographically.
+As nonstabilizerness in quantum systems are generically hard to compute, our work also provides an important estimate on the practical level and constrain magic distributions using existing data and well-founded methods like tensor networks and DMRG.
+An alternative connection was established by showing that a modified entanglement capacity, at $n=1$, is likewise a faithful nonlocal magic measure.
+This measure is related to entanglement capacity within constant offset, and therefore holographic calculations can be utilized directly for its computation.
+While general entanglement capacity calculations can be difficult, as they rely on identifying extremal surfaces in the backreacted geometries with cosmic branes, perturbative calculations are readily computable for small $\delta n =n-1$, e.g., Ref.~\cite{Nakaguchi:2016zqi}.

+{ While our core findings pertain to quantum information, they also carry important implications for the design of holographic toy models and the resource estimates necessary to simulate conformal field theories.
+Although it is expected that Clifford processes, such as those used to prepare holographic stabilizer codes~\cite{Pastawski_2015,ABSC,Pollack_2022}, are insufficient for realizing the emergence of gravity, our results indicate that it is likewise insufficient to arbitrarily distribute magic in the CFT.
+In fact, to the contrary, magic need be injected by the correct amount and nonlocally smeared across the state.
+This observation can be realized in random tensor networks which, while possessing magic in abundance, have virtually no nonlocal magic.
+Our finding is consistent with a separate line of investigation, based in operator algebra quantum error correction, that has shown a nonlocal form of nonstabilizerness is required to reproduce a nontrivial area operator, which is expected for physical spacetimes and emergent gravity~\cite{nogo}.

+Furthermore, our findings provide a quantitative estimate for precisely where, and how much, non-stabilizer resources need to be injected, thus constituting an important constraint for future modifications of holographic toy models that seek to realize emergent gravity.
+This same resource estimate also indicates that the nonstabilizerness needed for simulating conformal field theories is not as high as one might na\"ively expect.
+Our results therefore imply a lower limit on efficient quantum simulations of quantum field theories, which promise long term significance in the study of resource estimation and state preparation.}